rukmanigopalan/adlsgen1togen2migrationsamples/src/Utilities/Ageing Analysis/Inventory/README.md

 # Inventory

-This folder contains the powerShell script for Inventory Collection.
+This folder contains the PowerShell script for Inventory Collection.

-* Input : Applcation folder path
+* Input: Application folder path
-* Output : txt file which contains inventry details of given application folder
+* Output: text file which contains inventory details of the given application folder